Samsung 70" 4K HDR LED UHD Smart TV for $578 - UN70NU6900FXZA

 Save big on a wide variety of games from all major platforms including new and upcoming releases.
 Shop Now at Walmart

-That's $110 under the lowest price we could find for a new one.
-Buy Now at Daily Steals
+That's $109 under the best price we could find for a factory-sealed unit and the lowest price we've seen.
+Buy Now at eBay

-That's a low by at least $50.
-Amazon charges $130 more for this build with a 256GB SSD (this one has a 512GB drive.)
-Buy Now at Samsung

 That's $34 less than the next best refurb we could find, and $73 less than a new one.
 Buy Now at eBay